-The Neuropsychology Training Program at Kessler Institute for Rehabilitation is seeking 6 externs enrolled in either a PhD or PsyD program with special interest in neuropsychology.
+The Neuropsychology Training Program at Kessler Institute for Rehabilitation is seeking externs enrolled in either a PhD or PsyD program with special interest in neuropsychology.
 Extern training will focus on neuropsychological examination among adults and older adults with a variety of neurological conditions including stroke, epilepsy, traumatic brain injury and concussions, various dementing disorders, movement disorders, brain tumors, encephalopathy, as well as neuropsychiatric disorders.
 Externs will have the opportunity to conduct evaluations in our outpatient neuropsychology clinic, with supplemental opportunities available in our acute inpatient rehabilitation hospital.
 We provide externship placement opportunities at our Chester, Saddle Brook, and West Orange campuses.
-Weekly departmental didactics, group supervision, case conceptualization, and individual supervision will also be provided.
-Opportunities to attend Neurology and Psychiatry grand rounds, as well as neuropathology rounds (brain cuttings) at Rutgers University are also available.
+There are also opportunities to conduct neuropsychological evaluations in Spanish for those qualified individuals.
+Weekly departmental didactics and individual supervision will be provided.
+Opportunities to attend Neurology Grand Rounds, as well as Neuropathology Rounds (brain cuttings) at Rutgers University are also available.
 The aim of the externship is to aid the extern in becoming competent in the administration, scoring, and interpretation of neuropsychological instruments for the purposes of assisting in differential diagnosis and treatment planning.
-Supplemental opportunities to provide cognitive remediation, as well as individual and group psychotherapy to a brain injured population, and work within a multidisciplinary team setting will also be available through our Cognitive Rehabilitation Program.
+Supplemental opportunities to provide cognitive remediation, as well as individual psychotherapy to a brain injured population, and work within a multidisciplinary team setting will also be available through our Cognitive Rehabilitation Program.
 Our externship program will assist the student in developing strong diagnostic abilities, a foundational understanding of brain-behavior relationships, and case conceptualization skills in preparation for a neuropsychology internship.

 Scheduling (e.g., required/optional days of week, # hrs per day, total hours per week, flexibility in scheduling): Minimum of 2 days per week